Frequently Asked Questions

 Who can I talk to if I am not happy about something?

 In the first instance, it is best to speak with your Resident Warden.
-Alternatively, please contact our House Manager, Lisa Brooks, in the office on 01884 251444.
-Lisa is always happy to be contacted along with Doreen Woodward the Chief Executive on 07947 487090 or Andy Parkins the Deputy Chief Executive and Property Manager who can be reached on 07947 487079.
+Alternatively, please contact our Housing Manager, in the office on 01884 251444.
+They will always be happy to be contacted along with the Chief Executive on 07947 487090.
 The full complaints procedure can be viewed here.

 When something needs repairing please ask the Resident Warden when she is next on duty.
 If it is an emergency, please use the emergency call system.
-The Resident Warden may ask Gavin to fix it otherwise it will be referred to our sub-contractors to mend it.
-Please do not approach Gavin directly, instead report repairs to the Resident Warden.
+The Resident Warden may ask the Repairs & Maintenance Officer to fix it otherwise it will be referred to our sub-contractors to mend it.
+We ask that you please do not approach Repairs & Maintenance directly, instead report repairs to the Resident Warden.
 Full details on access to your flat are detailed in the handbook.

 Who will carry out any necessary repairs in my flat?

-Gavin carries out routine repairs and maintenance on behalf of the Trust however we engage local contractors for larger projects and specialised works.
+We have a dedicated Repairs & Maintenance Officer to carry out routine repairs and maintenance on behalf of the Trust however we also engage local contractors for larger projects and specialised works.
 These contractors are local, trusted and are known to the Trust staff.
 You will always be informed in advance of contractors entering your flat; unless it is an emergency.

 Can I move to another property once I’ve moved in?